Quad-Plex/quads-modest-toolbox/README.md

 - ~~Check if bool    vehicle:get_boost()~~
   ~~bool    vehicle:get_boost_active()        nil     vehicle:set_boost(bool value)~~
   ~~bool    vehicle:get_boost_enabled()       nil     vehicle:set_boost_enabled(bool value)~~
-  ~~- can be used to create homing cars that launch towards a player with rocket boost~~   Well that was a bust...
+  ~~- can be used to create homing cars that launch towards a player with rocket boost~~   Gotta wait for Kiddions update
 - ~~improve globalscanner~~
   - ~~Add ability to show globals in nearby menu as vehicle hashes~~
   - ~~Adapted String-Entering Submenu for use with entering large numbers~~0